ioshY-k/piece-of-snake/GamedesignDocument.md

 - **Edge Wrap**
   - Leaving the map on one side makes you appear on the opposite side
+  - Doing so immediately refills your speed gauge

 - **Smart Spawn**
   - Fruit will not spawn in enclosed areas